codemod-com/codemod-registry/codemods/next-i18next/copy-keys/README.md

 -   `newNamespace` is the name of the namespace to which the keys are copied,
 -   `keys` is a comma-separated list of keys.

-You need to pass these arguments using the Codemod Arguments' settings or [Intuita CLI](https://www.npmjs.com/package/@intuita-inc/intuita).
+You need to pass these arguments using the [Codemod Arguments' settings](https://docs.intuita.io/docs/vs-code-extension/advanced-usage#set-codemod-arguments) in Intuita VS Code extension or [Intuita CLI](https://docs.intuita.io/docs/cli/quickstart).

 ## Example: